Mors Praematura: Viewers

 In its original American broadcast, "Mors Praematura" was seen by an estimated 12.00 million household viewers and gained a 1.9/5 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This means that 1.9 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
 This was a 9% decrease in viewership from the previous episode, which was watched by 13.17 million viewers with a 2.2/6 in the 18-49 demographics.
-With these ratings, Person of Interest was the third most watched show on CBS for the night, behind NCIS: Los Angeles and NCIS (TV series), second on its timeslot and fourth for the night in the 18-49 demographics, behind NCIS: Los Angeles, NCIS, and The Voice.
+With these ratings, Person of Interest was the third most watched show on CBS for the night, behind NCIS: Los Angeles and NCIS, second on its timeslot and fourth for the night in the 18-49 demographics, behind NCIS: Los Angeles, NCIS, and The Voice.

 With Live +7 DVR factored in, the episode was watched by 16.24 million viewers with a 2.9 in the 18-49 demographics.